Select Page

 The 2 Zero Problems

-1. Duplicate zeros break distribution: Zeros are immune to Multiplicative Bidirectional Random Micro Jitter (multiplying zero leaves zero).
+1. Duplicate zeros break distribution: Zeros are immune to Multiplicative Bidirectional Random Micro Jitter (a zero does not change when multiplied).
 Therefore when zeros appear as duplicates that break the distribution, we must use Additive Random Micro Jitter for Zeros Onlyβ€”tiny random numbers added solely to the zero values.

 2. Near-zero values create M2 denominator extremes: The M2 Reshaper formula is (Current – Prior)/Prior.
 When the prior state is very close to zero, the denominator is tiny and the result can exceed 1000%, producing a meaningless Peak cutoff.
 This does not damage the underlying geometry, but it creates an unnecessary perception distortion of the M2 Peak Cutoff value.
 The fix is to optionally apply a Ground Zero Constant Offset to the whole metric, moving the floor away from zero before the Reshaper runs.